AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-ghost_entities-11:

-11. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
-     [In other words, if a library unit package or generic package specification requires a body, then it must still require a body if all of the ghost declarations therein were to be removed.]

-.. _tu-fe-ghost_entities-12:

-12. A ghost entity shall only be referenced:
+11. A ghost entity shall only be referenced:

     * from within an assertion expression; or